Art Space Unlimited

 While shaped by their local cultures, languages, and cultural policies, each of the five organizations employs different formats and strategies to engage with audiences as well as artists and the professional public, ranging from year-long exhibition programs and discursive events to concentrated biennial exhibitions to regular artistic residencies.
 The activities planned will allow them to expand their regular programming, helping the institutions to develop mediation programs based on empathy, participation, and mutual understanding.

-The project is co-funded by the European Union.
+This activity is a part of the project Art Space Unlimited co-funded by the European Union.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the EACEA.
-Neither the European Union nor the granting authority can be held responsible for them.
+Neither the European Union nor the EACEA can be held responsible for them.